-Teens use drugs or alcohol for many different reasons.
+Teens use poor choices or alcohol for many different reasons.
 Peer and social pressures to appear cool or a desire to experiment may lead them to try different substances.

 The reasons your child decides to use a substance may indicate that he is struggling.
 Is he seeking relief from emotional pain or depression?
 Is he desperate to fit in with a bad crowd?
 Is he engaging in risky and self-destructive behavior?

-Ongoing use of drugs or alcohol may mean that your teen is addicted and can no longer control his usage.
+Ongoing use of poor choices or alcohol may mean that your teen is addicted and can no longer control his usage.
 Regardless of the reasons, the risk of harm from drug or alcohol use by your teen is too great to ignore.